Anirban600/EAT-DistGNN/README.md

 ### Log files of partitions:

 While running the scripts, it parallelly create log files for each dataset seperately into the `partitions` directory with name as `partition_log_<dataset>.txt`.
-The log file contains the execution status reports of the three algorithms used in partitioning i.e. METIS, Edge-Weighted and Entropy-Balanced following order mentioned and seperated by lines.
+The log file contains the execution status reports of the two algorithms used in partitioning i.e. METIS and Edge-Weighted following order mentioned and seperated by lines.

 At the end of log file, a table is generated gathering the entropies and execution times of all algorithms as reported in the Table 4 in the [paper](https://).